 Howard Prairie and Hyatt Reservoirs

 These nearby and equally popular reservoirs east of Ashland are productive for large stocked trout and bass.
-Trolling and bait-fishing are both very popular in both waters, and catches peak in the spring after the lakes open to fishing on the fourth Saturday in April.
+Trolling and bait-fishing are both very popular in both waters, and catches peak in the spring.

 Smallmouth bass populations have exploded at Howard Prairie, and they are most commonly caught near rocky shoreline structure.
 Largemouth bass and brown bullheads also are available at Howard Prairie.